This is what my fireplace looked like last week.

 The view from the front/end.

-Looking up, inside the corner where the end meets the front.
-I attached another molding brace at the bottom so that I can attach the bottom cover.
+Looking up, inside the corner of the faux wood mantel where the end meets the front.
+I attached another molding brace at the bottom so that I can attach the bottom cover with more nails and glue.

 I placed the entire surround back onto the mantel.
 As of now it is not fastened onto the original mantel.
-It is snug as a bug in a rug.
+But, it is snug as a bug in a rug.

 The view from the bottom.